Decoding the spin: How to tell the difference between a waterspout and a tornado

 They both spin from the clouds and swirl on the ground, but there's an important difference that gives each weather phenomenon its unique name.

-Tornadoes are born from supercells containing descending currents of relatively cold, dense air, known as downdrafts.
-These downdrafts help maintain the rotation while also transferring it downward toward lower altitudes.
+Tornadoes are born from supercell thunderstorms containing descending currents of relatively cold, dense air, known as downdrafts.
+These downdrafts help a developing tornado maintain its rotation while also pushing it downward toward lower altitudes.

-The rotation can eventually become so intensely concentrated that a narrow column of violently rotating air develops.
-This is called a funnel cloud.
+The rotation can eventually become so concentrated that a narrow column of violently rotating air develops, creating what's known as a funnel cloud.
 If the funnel cloud stretches far enough down that it reaches the ground, it becomes a tornado.

 But there are two types of waterspouts -- one more dangerous than the other.

-"Tornadic" waterspouts form from severe thunderstorms just like their tornado cousins.
-They can accompany strong winds, locally high seas, frequent lightning, and large hail, and thus can be dangerous to mariners suddenly caught in their path.
+"Tornadic waterspouts" form from severe thunderstorms just like their tornado cousins.
+They can accompany strong winds, locally high seas, frequent lightning, and large hail, and are quite dangerous to mariners suddenly caught in their path.

 Then there are "fair weather" waterspouts, which form only over open water.